 “Then said Jesus to those Jews which believed on him, If ye continue in my word, then are ye my disciples indeed; And ye shall know the truth, and the truth shall make you free…Whosoever committeth sin is the servant of sin…Ye do the deeds of your father.
 Then said they to him, We be not born of fornication; we have one Father, even God.
 Jesus said unto them, If God were your Father, ye would love me: for I proceeded forth and came from God; neither came I of myself, but he sent me…Ye are of your father the devil, and the lusts of your father ye will do.
 He was a murderer from the beginning, and abode not in the truth, because there is no truth in him.
-When he speaketh a lie, he speaketh of his own: for he is a liar, and the father of it…He that is of God heareth [responds to] God’s words: ye therefore hear them not, because ye are not of God.”
+When he speaketh a lie, he speaketh of his own: for he is a liar, and the father of it…He that is of God heareth [agrees with, as when a crowd shouts to a speaker “Hear hear!]
+God’s words: ye therefore hear them not, because ye are not of God.”
 (Joh 8:31-47)

 “I am the door: by me if any man enter in, he shall be saved, and shall go in and out, [as opposed to being locked up under siege or incarcerated] and find pasture [life as nourishment].
 The thief cometh not, but for to steal, and to kill, and to destroy: I am come that they might have life, and that they might have it more abundantly.”
 (Joh 10:9-10)

 “Abundant“ life sounds like quite the understatement for what is also called “everlasting” life, but is also a clarification that this is a quality of life far richer than simply length of days.